benhosmer/getting-started-with-saltstack/Chapter_1_Installation.md

 `master: 192.168.1.33`

+Also, add an `id` for easier reference:

+`id: myminion`

+Your _minion_ file should now look something like this:

+`master: 192.168.1.33`
+`id: myminion`

 Most likely your ip address will be different.

 Now start the `salt-minion` using whatever method your system supports.
-I'll use `service salt-minion start` for this example.
+I'll use `$ service salt-minion start` for this example.

 Now with both the minion and master started and running you have successfully installed SALTSTACK!
 You are now ready to take control of your infrastructure with a powerful and fast remote execution and configuration management system.